WoodardEric/Medea-Music-Player/README.md

 2) clone wxWidgets to your pc
 https://github.com/wxWidgets/wxWidgets

-3)Build wxWidgets by following this video https://www.youtube.com/watch?v=sRhoZcNpMb4
+3) Build wxWidgets by following this video https://www.youtube.com/watch?v=sRhoZcNpMb4

 note: we only need the x64 debug and release.